Skip to main content

 Residential Living Charge

-Residential Students will be billed for Residential Living on their student account.
-This Residential Living charge is inclusive of the student's established room rate (as per the Oswego Guarantee), laundry fee, Residential Network fee, break housing charges, and fitness center charges.
+The Residential Living charge on a student’s account is inclusive of the student's established room rate, laundry fee, Residential Network fee, break housing charges, and fitness center charges.

 The all-inclusive charge will support residential students in planning their semester finances.
 Break housing applications are still required, and must be approved by Residence Life and Housing, but there will be no additional costs associated with academic-year break housing (Thanksgiving, Winter, and Spring breaks).